floor9design-ltd/test-data-generator/docs/project/usage.md

 // returns a string of length 10. e.g: hDezs
 ```

-In the case where you need an array of strings, such as an array of ID's:
+In the case where you need an array of strings:

 * `Generator::randomStringArray()`